Osteoarthritis: What happens in the hip joint?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Arthrosis is one of the most common degenerative joint diseases worldwide.
-The hip joint in particular is often affected because it is exposed to a high mechanical strain in everyday life.
-But what exactly happens with arthrosis in the hip joint?
-How does the disease develop and what arthrosis marks can be seen in the different stages?
-This article illuminates the individual development levels of coxarthrosis and responds to the respective changes in the X -ray image.
+Osteoarthritis is one of the most common degenerative joint diseases worldwide.
+The hip joint is particularly often affected, as it is subjected to high mechanical stress in everyday life.
+But what exactly happens in the hip joint during osteoarthritis?
+How does the disease develop, and what signs of osteoarthritis can be recognized in the different stages?
+This article examines the individual stages of development of hip osteoarthritis and discusses the respective changes seen in X-ray images.

-The cartilage plays a crucial role in the function and longevity of the hip joint.
-It serves as a shock absorber and ensures a smooth movement of the joint partners.
-Its smooth surface reduces the friction and distributes the load evenly on the bones below.
+Cartilage plays a crucial role in the function and longevity of the hip joint.
+It acts as a shock absorber and ensures smooth movement of the joint surfaces.
+Its smooth surface reduces friction and distributes the load evenly across the underlying bone.

 • High water content for elasticity and pressure distribution